David Q. Eggleston: Legal and political career

 Eggleston was admitted to the Virginia Bar in 1879.
-He practiced law in Smithville, Virginia, and began to participate in Democratic Party politics during that period.
+He practiced law in Charlotte Court House, Virginia, known as Smithville at the time, and began to participate in Democratic Party politics during that period.

 In the early 1890s, Eggleston served as vice president of the Virginia Real Estate Exchange.
 In 1892, Eggleston moved to Washington, D.C. to serve as clerk for the United States House of Representatives Committee on Expenditures in the Department of Agriculture.

 In 1897, Eggleston was elected as a member of the Senate of Virginia, representing Charlotte and Mecklenburg Counties.
 He served one term from 1897 to 1901.

 In May 1901, he was elected as one of the 100 members of the Virginia Constitutional Convention.
 While a member of the convention, he proposed several unsuccessful measures, including abolishing the county courts and city circuit courts and eliminating most state funding for schools that served African American students.
 Eggleston voted with the majority to impose a system of poll taxes which resulted in the disenfranchisement of black voters and reduced the number of white voters in half.